 - For-Profit vital need health facilities where nonprofit or public facilities are lacking, such as mental health hospitals

-- Coming 2019- For-Profit Mental Health facilities will be required to demonstrate military cultural competency
+- For-Profit Mental Health facilities are required to demonstrate military cultural competency